-Attention and performance levels varies from student to student, studies indicate that performance can be assessed by;
+Attention and performance levels vary from student to student, studies indicate that performance can be assessed by;

 - The not-scribbled legible part of the lecture notes taken down

-- The ability of students to recall on the class
+- The ability of students to recall the class

 - The questions students can answer about the section of the lecture

 Continued attention might fluctuate with the quality of the lecture, motivation, emotions, time of the day and other deviating factors.
 Lecturers involve in different activities to captivate students and increase the span of attention – visuals, video clips, demonstrations, encouraging students to participate in a quick chit-chat, to take a break, even asking to pick the occasional sleeper of the class.
-Many researches and surveys states that each student exhibits different pattern of attention and performance levels, varying with lectures.
+Many types of research and surveys state that each student exhibits a different pattern of attention and performance levels, varying with lectures.

-Attention graphs on lecture time and student performance can be the modest way to demonstrate it.
+Attention graphs on lecture time and student performance can be a modest way to demonstrate it.
 If we focus on the reports by (Bligh, 1998) it divides into four.